 Network-based enrichment analysis method.
-Currently, the following network-based enrichment analysis methods are supported: 'ggea', 'spia', 'pathnet', 'degraph', 'topologygsa', 'ganpa', 'cepa', and 'netgsa'.
+Currently, the following networkbased enrichment analysis methods are supported: 'ggea', 'spia', 'pathnet', 'degraph', 'topologygsa', 'ganpa', 'cepa', 'netgsa', and 'neat'.
 Default is 'ggea'.
-This can also be the name of a user-defined function implementing network-based enrichment.
+This can also be the name of a user-defined function implementing a method for network-based enrichment analysis.
 See Details.